 The US Department of Agriculture (USDA) has provided a database for the OPC content of selected foods (2).

-A number of studies have suggested that bioflavonoids may have positive effects on many different biologic functions.
+Some studies have suggested that bioflavonoids may have positive effects on many different biologic functions.
 At he present time, there is a lot of ongoing research on the possible health benefits of individual bioflavonoids.

 However, to-date, neither the Food and Drug Administration (FDA) nor the European Food Safety Authority (EFSA) have approved any health claim for bioflavonoids or approved them as pharmaceutical drugs.